-All teams will follow the current "Heat Acclimatization Policy" - Policy 41 -adopted by the FHSAA.
-During the entire season coaches will monitor all athletes for signs of any heat related illnesses.
+- 25-24 Athletic Safety Guidelines - A. Heat Related Illnesses related illnesses.
 Coaches will make water accessible to players at all times.
 At any time if a player asks for water it must be given.
 Coaches will never withhold water as a disciplinary tool.
 If player shows signs of a heat related illness they must be allowed water, rest, and immediate medical care as needed.
 Coaches will stress the importance of proper hydration to players in relation to pre-practice, practice, and post practice times.
 Water consumption should be mandatory during scheduled breaks.
 Athletic trainers have the authority to withhold any player from participation who shows signs of a heat related illness.
 If a player is suspected to be having a heat stroke emergency medical assistance (911) should be sought immediately while making every effort to cool the athlete's body temperature until emergency care arrives.